NHERI-SimCenter/EE-UQ/Examples/eeuq-0010/README.rst

 Define Target Structure
 ^^^^^^^^^^^^^^^^^^^^^^^

 2. The **GI tab** is kept as default.
-(GI tab is not used when a surrogate model is used in SIM tab)
+(The GI tab is not used when a surrogate model is used in the SIM tab)

 3. In **SIM tab**, the surrogate model (.json) trained in :ref:`Example 09<eeuq-0009>` is imported as shown in the figure.